vortexgpgpu/vortex/README.md

 - `miscs`: Miscellaneous resources.

 ## Quick Start
-The following steps demonstrate how to run Vortex with the default driver: simx.
+If you are interested in a stable release of Vortex, you can download the latest release [here](https://github.com/vortexgpgpu/vortex/releases/latest).
+Otherwise, you can pull the most recent, but (potentially) unstable version as shown below.
+The following steps demonstrate how to build and run Vortex with the default driver: SimX.
 If you are interested in a different backend, look [here](docs/simulation.md).

 ### Supported OS Platforms
 - Ubuntu 18.04, 20.04